Please wait while the formulary information is being retrieved.

 An accelerated schedule for the HPV vaccination series (i.e., using intervals between doses shorter than recommended) should not be used.

-If syncope occurs, the patient should be observed until symptoms resolve.
+IM injections of 9vHPV should be made in the deltoid region of the upper arm or anterolateral aspect of the upper thigh.
 9vHPV may be given simultaneously with other age-appropriate vaccines.
-(See Drug Interactions: Vaccines.)
 When multiple vaccines are administered during a single health-care visit, each parenteral vaccine should be given using separate syringes and different injection sites.
 Injection sites should be separated by at least 1 inch (if anatomically feasible) to allow appropriate attribution of any local adverse effects that may occur.

-If syncope occurs, the patient should be observed until symptoms resolve.
+IM injections of 9vHPV should be made in the deltoid region of the upper arm or anterolateral aspect of the upper thigh.
 9vHPV may be given simultaneously with other age-appropriate vaccines.
-(See Drug Interactions: Vaccines.)
 When multiple vaccines are administered during a single health-care visit, each parenteral vaccine should be given using separate syringes and different injection sites.
 Injection sites should be separated by at least 1 inch (if anatomically feasible) to allow appropriate attribution of any local adverse effects that may occur.

 No dosing information available.